jessgorr01/jessgorr01/README.md

 - 👋 Hi, I’m Jess!
 - 👀 I’m interested in sports, anime, and marvel
-- 🌱 I’m currently pusing a B.S in Computer Science at West Chester University
+- 🌱 I’m currently pusing a M.S. in Applied Statistics at West Chester University
 - I also completed my ABET cerfticate in Cybersecurity this past fall!
 - I am taking a special intrest in Data Science and Data Analytics!
-I chose to minor in apllied statistics, specializing in polls and experimental design.

 -
 - 📫 How to reach me email: jessgorr01@gmail.com
 - Here's my LinkedIn: https://www.linkedin.com/in/jessica-gorr-973b40192/